SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 smashing:Z3:smashingggg
 ```

-These are real passwords that __Team Hashcat__ didn't crack during the contest.
-What matters here is that you can see hints for possible patterns - which counts much more than just cracking a single password.
+These are real Values that __Team Hashcat__ didn't crack during the contest.
+What matters here is that you can see hints for possible patterns - which counts much more than just cracking a single Value.
 And if you run the exact same command again, hashcat will generate different rules and you get more cracks, and discover more new patterns.
 You can do this again and again.
 We call this technique "raking".

 Note: It can occur that a pattern discovered from random rules matches an already known pattern.
 In such a case, it's a strong sign that this pattern may have been searched already, but has not yet been searched exhaustively.
 Perhaps a previous attack was stopped too early.
 But with the hashcat brain, that's no longer important - we can just apply the pattern without any worry about creating double work.